-- Plagiarism or presenting as one's own-or failing to attribute or give credit for-the words, ideas, data, or products of another. - Fabricating facts, statistics, or other forms of evidence - Completing academic work for another student; allowing someone else to take one's examination. - Possessing examinations or test materials without permission of the instructor. - Failing to follow the rules of conduct for taking an examination including using "cheat sheets" or notes or books; looking at another's paper; or talking to someone other than the instructor or proctor during an examination, without the instructor's permission. - Presenting work for credit for which credit has been received or will be received in another course.
-If the student feels the presentation of such work is justifiable, the student shall seek permission from the receiving instructor. - 11.
+- 10. Illegal manufacture, purchase, sale, use, possession, being in the presence of, or distribution of alcohol, drugs, or controlled substances and/or violation of the ESF Alcohol and Other Drug Use Policy.
+ESF complies with the policies and sanctions of the Drug-Free Schools and Communities Act Amendments of 1989 (PL 101-226). - 11.
 Failure to comply with the directives of College officials who are performing the duties of their office, especially as they relate to the maintenance of safety or security. - 12.
 Unauthorized possession or use of any weapon including firearms, BB-guns, air rifles, explosive devices, fireworks, or any other dangerous, illegal, or hazardous object or material, and improper use as a weapon of any otherwise permitted object or material. - 13.
 Interference with or misuse of fire alarms, blue safety lights, elevators, or other safety and security equipment or programs. - 14.
 Violation of any federal, state, or local law which has a negative impact on the well-being of the College of Environmental Science and Forestry or its individual members.
-Students are expected to comply with all government regulations and College policies in the area of environmental health and safety, including, but not limited to, those outlined in the ESF Laboratory Safety Guide and Chemical Hygiene Plan.
+Students are expected to comply with all government regulations and College policies regarding environmental health and safety, including, but not limited to, those outlined in the ESF Laboratory Safety Guide and Chemical Hygiene Plan.
 In the interest of public health and safety, all members of the College community and visitors/guests must wear shoes and shirts in all campus buildings. - 15.
 Violation of College policies, rules, or regulations that are published in ESF's Student Handbook, Centennial Hall Handbook, Ranger School Addendum, or other official College publications or agreements pertaining to the educational mission of the institution.